Drive4Code/cilium-srv6/Lab-Guide-old-part2.md

 exit
 ```

+* Repeat these steps for VRF Green: `07-vrf-green.yaml`

 ## Setup Cilium SRv6 Responder

 1. Per the previous set of steps, once allocated SIDs appear, we need to annotate the node.
 This will tell Cilium to program eBPF egress policies: